Sexual Reproduction In Plants: Features and its Process

 Pollination

-It means the process of transferring pollen grains from the male anther to the female stigma of plants.
+Pollination is the process of transferring pollen grains from the male anther to the female stigma of plants.
 In general, it is divided mainly into two types: self-pollination and cross-pollination.
-The first case refers to a process within the same flower or any flowers of a plant that is going to ensure genetic constancy.
+The first one refers to a process within the same flower or any flowers of the same plant that is going to ensures the same genetic makeup.
 On the other hand, the latter refers to those events that take place between different plants and give rise to genetic variation.

 The types of pollination are: